kemanedonfack/rds-proxy/README.md

 ### Key Features and Benefits

 - **Connection Pooling**: RDS Proxy maintains a pool of database connections, reducing the overhead of establishing new connections for each application request.
-- **Automatic Failover**: In case of an RDS instance failure, RDS Proxy automatically redirects connections to a standby instance, ensuring high availability.
 - **Improved Performance**: By reusing existing connections and reducing the overhead of connection setup, RDS Proxy can improve overall application performance.
 - **Centralized Access Control**: RDS Proxy acts as a single entry point for database connections, simplifying access control and security management.
 - **Compatibility**: RDS Proxy works seamlessly with a variety of database engines supported by Amazon RDS, including MySQL, PostgreSQL, and Amazon Aurora.